Skip to content

 Stob Coire a' Chearcaill — common questions

-How hard is Stob Coire a' Chearcaill?
+How difficult is Stob Coire a' Chearcaill?

 The standard good-weather months for Stob Coire a' Chearcaill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.